zachpmanson/notes/notes/Archive/Problems/Git Subdirectory Branch.md

 Moving in and out of this directory should now switch branches.

-To set up a subdirectory branch on a cloned Git repo, only run the last two commands.
+To set up a subdirectory branch on a cloned git repo, only run the last two commands.

 This site uses this set up for deploying to GitHub Pages.